Automobile

 Leakage of the oil cooler adapter:

 There is two Oil cooler adaptor in the system, one connects oil lines to the cooler itself.
 The other sends cooled oil back into the oil pan.
-The oil cooler adaptor may fail externally, which may lead to forcing out the engine oil out of the engine.
+The oil cooler adaptor may fail externally, which may lead to forcing the engine oil out of the engine.

 If the leakage between the adapter is small, then the driver may notice a puddle of engine oil at the bottom part of the engine.
 There is a possibility to see a stream of oil on the ground behind the vehicle.

 You should see your professional mechanic if you see any oil leakage under your engine.
 The problem can be easily determined and quickly repaired.
 Serious care should be taken on this leakage failure because the engine as a whole loses full lubrication.
-This issue could result to increase in the engine temperature and premature wearing of the parts.
+This issue could result in to increase in the engine temperature and premature wearing of the parts.

 Oil in the cooling system:

-The oil in cooler adapter may fail internally as you will notice the oil pressure is greater than the cooling system pressure.
+The oil in the cooler adapter may fail internally as you will notice the oil pressure is greater than the cooling system pressure.
 This occurs when the engine is running, causing the oil to be forced into the cooling system, resulting in a lack of lubrication.
 The problem can cause intense damage to the engine if care is not taken.

 Leakage of engine coolant from oil cooler:

-This failure is similar to the first one, caused by an external oil cooler failure to force all the engine coolant out of the engine. whether the leakage is small or large, overheating will eventually occur if issue not fixed.
+This failure is similar to the first one, caused by an external oil cooler failure to force all the engine coolant out of the engine. whether the leakage is small or large, overheating will eventually occur if the issue is not fixed.

-Larger leakage will waste all the coolant as you will notice a stream of oil pouring out from under the hood of the vehicle. you’ll also need to immediately contact your mechanic in this situation.
+A larger leakage will waste all the coolant as you will notice a stream of oil pouring out from under the hood of the vehicle. you’ll also need to immediately contact your mechanic in this situation.

 Coolant in the oil: